ericoporto/ArrowSelect/README.md

 Returns a list of which triangles are inside a triangle defined by three points.

-### `bool ArrowSelect.moveCursorDirection(CharacterDirection dir)`

-Moves cursor to the interactive available at a direction.
-Returns true if the cursor is successfully moved.

-### `bool ArrowSelect.areKeyboardArrowsEnable()`

-Returns true if regular keyboard arrows are enabled for cursor movements. import static ;

-### `bool ArrowSelect.enableKeyboadArrows(bool isKeyboardArrowsEnabled = 1)`

-Enables or disables (by passing `false`) regular keyboard arrows handled by this module.

 ## Implementation details

 This is just the detail on how things works on this module

 ### Problem

 By using keyboard arrow keys or joystick directional hat, select between clickable things on screen.

 ### Solution